Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Why Gusto Is Best for Payroll

 While payroll processing is a staple feature among most HR software services, Gusto stands out among the competition for its comprehensive payroll tools and useful automations.
 Gusto can calculate payroll taxes and deductions for employees based on differing federal, state and local laws.
-Gusto also automatically calculates the employer’s share of payroll taxes and files them with the appropriate government agencies.
+Gusto also calculates the employer’s share of payroll taxes automatically and files them with the appropriate government agencies.
 Gusto can also help businesses manage breaks and hour requirements to stay in compliance with various states’ laws.
-We really like these features, as managing different payroll dedications, lunch or break requirements, and payroll tax filings can be a common barrier for small businesses that are interested in hiring out-of-state employees.
+We like these features as managing different payroll dedications, meal or break requirements and payroll tax filings can be a common barrier for small businesses that are interested in hiring out-of-state employees.

-Gusto also gives customers more flexibility than many competitors.
+Gusto gives customers more flexibility than many competitors.
 Gusto customers can run unlimited payroll cycles throughout the month and set the pay schedule that works best for their team.
-Some HR software vendors have set pay dates and cannot accommodate off-cycle payments or less common pay schedules such as weekly payments.
+Some HR software vendors have set pay dates and cannot accommodate off-cycle payments or less common pay schedules, such as weekly payments.
 Off-cycle payments are also helpful for bonuses, reimbursements and providing immediate corrections to errors.
-Sometimes HR or a manager may forget to input a promised bonus or to adjust an employee’s pay rate after they receive a raise.
-With unlimited off cycle payments, employers can correct these oversights promptly instead of waiting for the next payroll cycle.
+Sometimes, HR or a manager may forget to input a promised bonus or to adjust an employee’s pay rate after they receive a raise.
+With unlimited off-cycle payments, employers can correct these oversights promptly instead of waiting for the next payroll cycle.
 This provides a better employee experience.

-In addition, we found its payroll features to be very user-friendly, and Gusto customers seem to agree based on the customer reviews that we examined.
-Payroll processing can be a complex process, but Gusto really streamlines it and takes the hassle out of running payroll.
+In addition, we found its payroll features to be very user-friendly and Gusto customers seem to agree based on the customer reviews that we examined.
+Payroll processing can be a complex process but Gusto streamlines it and takes the hassle out of running payroll.

 Gusto’s time tracking and payroll features work together seamlessly to help ensure that all employees are following their applicable state laws and being paid at the correct rates.
 Credit: Gusto